 - Prepubertal children and physically mature adults

-Sexually active adults may occasionally become aroused by exhibitionistic behavior.
-In the absence of fixation and mental distress, this arousal would not be classified as a mental disorder.
+Sexually active adults may occasionally become aroused by exhibitionistic behavior, but in the absence of fixation and mental distress, this arousal would not be classified as a mental disorder.

 Causes & Triggers of Exhibitionistic Disorder

-Exhibitionistic Disorder typically develops during adolescence.
-Antisocial history, alcohol or other substance misuse and pedophilic sexual preference may increase the risk of developing Exhibitionistic Disorder, although causality has not been determined.
-Antisocial history, alcohol or other substance misuse and pedophilic sexual preference might also increase the risk of sexual recidivism in exhibitionistic offenders.
+Exhibitionistic disorder typically develops during adolescence.
+Antisocial history, alcohol or other substance misuse, and pedophilic sexual preference may increase the risk of developing exhibitionistic disorder, although causality has not been determined.
+These factors might also increase the risk of sexual recidivism in exhibitionistic offenders.

 Impacts of Exhibitionistic Disorder on Individuals & Relationships